adamneilson/mondo-clj/README.md

 ## Questions & Shortcomings?
-I don't have my Mondo account/card/app yet so this is pre-pre-alpha.
-That being said...

 1. Would be really good to have an API version made available.
 Adding the request header `X-Api-Version` to make sure of  compatibility going forward.
 2. It's unclear at this time whether Pagination allows for `before` to be either an instant or a transaction-id.

-> Just need to get my hands on one of these now....
 ![](https://raw.githubusercontent.com/adamneilson/mondo-clj/master/resources/mondo-alpha-card.png)

 ## License